ndb796/Statistical-Natural-Language-Processing-Keynotes/Information Retrieval.md

 ### How good are the retrieved docs?

 * 정확도(Precision): Fraction of retrieved docs that are relevant to the user's information need.
-* 재현율(Recall): Fraction of relevant docs in collection that are retrieved.
+* 재현율(Recall): Fraction of relevant docs in the collection that are retrieved.

 ### Inverted index